needle-tools/selective-profiling/package/Readme.md

 - ### Select methods in the Unity Profiler to start or stop deep profiling, at any time!
 No domain reload or restart needed.
 - ### Slow method calls or calls producing a lot of garbage are color coded
 - ### Deeply nested hierarchies can be collapsed (e.g. collapsing internal editor calls)
+- ### Method call markers can be rendered in the graph view (experimental, needs UI)
 - ### Mark methods or classes in your project with ``[AlwaysProfile]`` to be always deep profiled without having to turn on Deep Profiling for your whole project or selecting specific methods.
 ![](Documentation~/profiler-select.gif)